-The ADS127L11 provides the ability to calibrate offset and gain errors by using user-programmable offset and gain correction registers.
-As shown in 8 8-28, the 24-bit offset correction value is subtracted from the conversion data before being multiplied by the 24-bit gain correction value.
-Output data are rounded to the final resolution (16- or 24-bit) and clipped to +FS and -FS code values after the scaling operation.
+The ADS117L11 provides the ability to calibrate offset and gain errors by user-programmable offset and gain correction registers.
+As shown in 88 8-28, the 24-bit offset correction value is subtracted from the conversion data before being multiplied by the 24-bit gain correction value.
+Final output data are rounded to 16-bit resolution and clipped to +FS and -FS code values after the calibration operation.